 For now, I just want you to switch up how you look at saving.
-Think of it as a number of small, incremental steps that take you to your ultimate goal.
-Just like weight loss, consistency is key to saving large sums of money!
+Think of it as a number of small, incremental habit changes that will guide you to your ultimate goal.
+Just like losing weight, consistency is key to saving large sums of money!

 Stay on track, and if you fall off the wagon don’t be consumed by guilt, just learn from your mistakes and jump right back on!

 2. Get On Top Of Your Finances